Fokkittah/WIT-java-file-transporter-project/README.md

 TO DO:

 - Setting up the Maven project and project structure.
 [DONE]
 - Designing and implementing the Swing GUI.
-[IN-PROGRESS]
+[DONE]
 - Implementing the multithreaded file copying functionality.
 - Implementing the input validation and error handling.
 - Implementing the unit tests.